lambduli/lambduli/README.md

   #### [SJS](https://github.com/lambduli/sjs)

-  Very simple compiler from a Lisp-inspired programming language targetting JS.
+  A simple toy compiler from a Lisp-inspired programming language targetting JS.
   Implemented as a parser and a trivial code-gen in Scala.

   ```lisp